Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

 Comma-separated list of plugins this node should load.
-By default, only plugins bundled in official distributions are loaded via the `bundled` keyword..
+By default, only plugins bundled in official distributions are loaded via the `bundled` keyword.
 Plugins will be loaded from the `kong.plugins.{name}.*` namespace.